acoustep/mitchs.pw/source/read/2015-01-08-simple-search-with-laravel-and-elasticsearch.html.markdown

 </html>
 ```

 In the above snippet we create a form that allows us to type in a search.
-Below the form we iterate through either through all of the posts or all of the search results depending on whether the user has searched something.
+Below the form we iterate through either through all of the posts or all of the search results depending on whether the user has entered a search term.

-We may be able to get away with leaving the code as it is for our search.
+We could stop now and the search would work fairly well.
 But where is the fun in that?
 Let's tinker and see how we can improve our search results.

 ## Fine-tuning your search